"Of One and The Other" Portfolio (2013-17)

-Image from Of One and The Other (2014).
-2016-2017 the work was featured in The New York Times LENS "Humans and Animals: A Complicated Bond", LIFE FORCE Magazine, LENSCRATCH, BIRD IN FLIGHT Magazine "Golden Cage", Muybridge's Horse, and Edge of Humanity Magazine "From Lifesaving To Exploitation, The Human Factor in the Animal's Life", The Telegraph in London, Vision Magazine in Beijing, The Southeast Museum of Photography in Daytona Beach Florida, and Chiang Mai University Art Museum in Thailand.
+Of One and The Other (2013-2017) has been featured in The New York Times LENS "Humans and Animals: A Complicated Bond", LIFE FORCE Magazine, LENSCRATCH, LENSCRATCH ReRuns, BIRD IN FLIGHT Magazine "Golden Cage", Muybridge's Horse, Edge of Humanity Magazine "From Lifesaving To Exploitation, The Human Factor in the Animal's Life", The Telegraph in London, Vision Magazine in Beijing, The Southeast Museum of Photography in Daytona Beach Florida, and Chiang Mai University Art Museum in Thailand.